forrestbao/MLClass/1_Introduction/HW1.md

 Make a line plot between the maximal number of iterations and the score of the NN, and save it as `filename`.
 Just do basic plot (`matplotlib.pyplot.plt(max_iters, scores)`) with all default settings.
 No labels nor title needed.
 Do not adjust figure size, resolution, tick values and locations, etc.

 A file `hw1.py` is provided for you to jumpstart.
 It also includes to test cases.
 Just finish the definition of `learning_curve`.
 Do not change other non-commented lines.
-Then if you run `hw1.py`, you should expect to see the following output:
+Then if you run `hw1.py`, you should expect to see the following output, if on Google CoLab:
 ```
 <class 'numpy.ndarray'> [  50  100  150  200  250  300  350  400  450  500  550  600  650  700
   750  800  850  900  950 1000 1050 1100 1150 1200 1250 1300 1350 1400